 So, now that you know what boa constrictors eat, how do you go about feeding them?

-Firstly, source your food.
-Frozen rodents are available at certain pet stores, but you can also use a specialist online retailer.
+You must source your food.
+Frozen rodents are available at pet stores, but you can also use a specialist online retailer.
 Buying in bulk often lowers the cost.
 When you purchase your boa, ask the breeder what food it’s used to eating.
 They’ll help you decide which size mouse or rat to start with.

 Once you bring your boa constrictor home, avoid feeding it for the first five days.
 Moving home is a stressful event for a snake.
 If your boa is stressed, it will likely regurgitate its meal.